Addition: Innate ability

-Childhood learning
+Addition by counting

 Typically, children first master counting.
 When given a problem that requires that two items and three items be combined, young children model the situation with physical objects, often fingers or a drawing, and then count the total.
 As they gain experience, they learn or discover the strategy of "counting-on": asked to find two plus three, children count three past two, saying "three, four, five" (usually ticking off fingers), and arriving at five.
 This strategy seems almost universal; children can easily pick it up from peers or teachers.
 Most discover it independently.
 With additional experience, children learn to add more quickly by exploiting the commutativity of addition by counting up from the larger number, in this case, starting with three and counting "four, five."
 Eventually children begin to recall certain addition facts ("number bonds"), either through experience or rote memorization.
 Once some facts are committed to memory, children begin to derive unknown facts from known ones.
 For example, a child asked to add six and seven may know that 6 + 6 = 12 and then reason that 6 + 7 is one more, or 13.
 Such derived facts can be found very quickly and most elementary school students eventually rely on a mixture of memorized and derived facts to add fluently.

 Different nations introduce whole numbers and arithmetic at different ages, with many countries teaching addition in pre-school.
 However, throughout the world, addition is taught by the end of the first year of elementary school.

-Table

-Children are often presented with the addition table of pairs of numbers from 0 to 9 to memorize.
-Knowing this, children can perform any addition.

-Decimal system
+Single-digit addition

+An ability to add a pair of single digits (numbers from 0 to 9) is a prerequisite for addition of arbitrary numbers in the decimal system.
+With 10 choices for each of the two digits to be added, this makes 100 single-digit "addition facts", which can be presented in an addition table.

-The prerequisite to addition in the decimal system is the fluent recall or derivation of the 100 single-digit "addition facts".
-One could memorize all the facts by rote, but pattern-based strategies are more enlightening and, for most people, more efficient:
+Learning to fluently and accurately compute single-digit additions is a major focus of early schooling in arithmetic.
+Sometimes students are encouraged to memorize the full addition table by rote, but pattern-based strategies are typically more enlightening and, for most people, more efficient: